This page was last updated on 1 May 2022.

 - You might have to spend a lot of time shopping around to find one that fits your home.

 - If you only expect to need your stairlift for a limited time, buying a second-hand stairlift is not the best thought.
 You will struggle to sell it on as it may be too old to refurbish by then.
 Although selling on a used stairlift does not get you much money, it means you can forego paying for stairlift removal.

-Would you like some help to understand what your options are with regards to getting a second hand stair lift?
+Would you like some help to understand your options if you are looking for a second hand stairlift?